marcozj/terraform-provider-centrify/README.md

-# Terraform Provider for Centrify Vault
+# Terraform Provider for Centrify Platform

-The Terraform Provider for Centrify Vault is a Terraform plugin that allows other Terraform providers to retrieve vaulted password or secret from Centrify Vault.
-It also enables full configuration management of Centrify Vault.
+The Terraform Provider for Centrify Platform is a Terraform plugin that allows other Terraform providers to retrieve vaulted password or secret from Centrify Platform.
+It also enables full configuration management of Centrify Platform.

 ## Requirements